OpzekerIT/cis-security/README.md

 # cis_security

-A role to implement Center for Internet Security (CIS) controls for RHEL (7-9) and RHEL clones (Oracle, CentOS), recent Fedora (31-32), SLES 15, and Ubuntu \[18-22\].04 LTS and certain Windows servers.
+A role to implement Center for Internet Security (CIS) controls for RHEL (7-9) and RHEL clones (Oracle, CentOS), recent Fedora (31-32), SLES 15, and Ubuntu \[18-22\].04 LTS and certain Windows servers..

 ## Introduction